 - Relevant to the topic.

-- Include one of your target keyword.
+- Include one of your target keywords.

 - Always try to put the keyword at the beginning of the title.
 Don’t do it if it doesn’t look natural but if you think it looks natural then put the keyword at the beginning to get the maximum SEO benefit.

 Google stopped using Meta Keywords and Meta Description as ranking factors way back in 2009.
 Click here to read the post in which Google announced about it.